UNMC_Acronym_Vert_sm_4c

 Weekends & Holidays

-Just like during the week, the general and consult teams combine to form one team, while the stroke team round separately from them on Saturdays and Sundays.
-Four residents cover the weekend, including a PGY-2 resident, a PGY-3 resident, and either two PGY-1 residents from the inpatient services or a PGY-1 with an off-service PGY-4 resident.
-The PGY-3 resident rounds both days of the weekend and is expected to cross-cover for both inpatient services as needed in addition to giving checkout to the night float residents on Saturday and Sunday.
-PGY-1 residents round on both days and are able to depart after rounds at the discretion of the PGY-3 resident.
+At least four residents cover the weekend general neurology and stroke inpatient services, which always include a senior neurology resident on each team, with a second junior neurology resident and/or off-service resident.
+The senior resident on each team rounds both days of the weekend and is expected to cross-cover for both inpatient services as needed, in addition to giving checkout to the night float residents on Saturday and Sunday.
+Junior residents round on both days and are able to depart after rounds at the discretion of the senior resident.
 They are expected to assist with new consults and admissions on both Saturday and Sunday.
-PGY-4 residents are typically also on call at the VA Medical Center and may leave after rounds once their work is completed.
-They are not expected to see new consults and admissions at UNMC, though they can assist as needed.

-EMU patients are discharged either on Friday or earlier during the same week of their admission; and therefore, there are no weekend or holiday responsibilities for residents rotating in the EMU.
+EMU patients are usually discharged either on Friday or earlier during the same week of their admission.
+Those that do not get discharged on Friday or earlier in the week, are seen by the attending epileptologist on weekends - so there are no weekend or holiday responsibilities for residents rotating in the EMU.